railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_reports.rst

 	#. :guilabel:`Grouping Method` the third column lets you to determine the grouping operation that
 	   is to be applied to this field:

-	        - :guilabel:`Grouped` : enables you to group document entries with the same value in this field.
+	        - :guilabel:`Grouped` : Enables you to group document entries with the same value in this field.

-	        - :guilabel:`Sum` : gives the sum of values in this field.
+	        - :guilabel:`Sum` : Gives the sum of values in this field.

-	        - :guilabel:`Minimum` : gives the minimum of all the values that appear in this field.
+	        - :guilabel:`Minimum` : Gives the minimum of all the values that appear in this field.

-	        - :guilabel:`Maximum` : gives the maximum of all the values that appear in this field.
+	        - :guilabel:`Maximum` : Gives the maximum of all the values that appear in this field.

-	        - :guilabel:`Average` : gives the arithmetic average of all the values in this field.
+	        - :guilabel:`Average` : Gives the arithmetic average of all the values in this field.

-	        - :guilabel:`Count` : gives the count of all the values in this field.
+	        - :guilabel:`Count` : Gives the count of all the values in this field.

 	#. :guilabel:`Graph Mode` the fourth column, determines if the field will appear in the graph view
 	   and, if so, on which axis (X or Y).